danieldsj/professional-services/tools/cost-optimization-setup/README.md

 ## Prerequisites
 ### Environment
+This tool assumes the following:
-This tool is designed to be executed in the Cloud Shell.
+- The execution environment is Cloud Shell.
+- The user knows how to use basic git commands.

 ### Permissions
 This tool requires the following permissions: